ddelcastillof/resume_python/README.md

-# Professional CV Generator (Python Version)
+# Professional CV

-This is a Python translation of the original R/Quarto-based CV generator.
+This is a Python version of the original CV-resume.
 The CV dynamically pulls data from Google Sheets and includes automated citation scraping from Google Scholar.

 ## Key Architecture

-- **cv_generator.py**: Main CV generation script that creates LaTeX output
+- **cv-ddcf-professional.qmd**: Main CV generation script that creates LaTeX output
 - **functions.py**: Core utility functions for data processing, Google Sheets integration, and text formatting
 - **cite_scrape.py**: Script for scraping Google Scholar citation data
 - **preamble.tex**: LaTeX configuration for PDF styling and formatting (from original)